| The following is the complete

 and provide it to bonafide researchers.
 We already have the answers;

 we just need it in an unbiased and correct form of data.
+So that's it.
+I recommend you go back and read

 the preceding four posts (or just skim them) before firing off a question